 Day Four: Tuesday [Map]

 Today will be a little more leisurely, with plenty of time to explore the heritage trails of Banty:historic town.
 A guided walk is generally available on Tuesdays from the Square.
 You may wish to visit Bantry House and Gardens and perhaps have some lunch there.
 At 2pm you will be met at the hotel by David and Elizabeth Ross.... we will be your hosts for the next three days.
 In the early afternoon you will walk with us to Trawlebane on the Bantry to Drimoleague walkway.
 Here you will read of the work of the famous Captain Francis O Neill who gathered and preserved Irish traditional tunes for posterity.
 A bus will transfer you to Drimoleague where you will be guests at our walking centre for a three course farmhouse meal, where all the food will be sourced within a mile of our home.
 You will stay in one of our pods.
 See www.topoftherock.ie

 Day Five: Wednesday [Map]

 After a hearty breakfast you will begin the “pilgrim walk” proper.
-A packed lunch will be provided.
 We can provide all the self guided information you need for this walk, but at a small extra cost David can lead this walk from our home at “The Top of the Rock” to Kealkil.
 This is a pilgrim walk and the commentary will be both historical and contemplative in nature.
 You will walk through some beautiful inland scenery, with Castledonovan to your right and lovely views of the West Cork coastline to your left.
 Lunch will be included.
-On arrival at Kealkil you will be taken to a restaurant in Ballylickey or Bantry where dinner will be served.
+On arrival at Kealkil you will be taken to Willie Pas restaurant restaurant 'between Bantry and Drimoleague where dinner will be served.
 Then we will return to the Pod Pairc for the evening